IHCantabria/NEOPRENE/doc/README.md

    ![Scheme of the generation process](Generation.png)

 A mathematical description of the model is given in the [linked document](MathematicalDescription.md).
+The statistical properties of the model are shown in the [linked document](Statistical_properties.ipynb)

 The following sections present the calibraton and validation hyperparameters, as well as some elements that should be considered when using the **NEOPRENE** library.